There’s no Smithdown in Sydney: Expectations vs. reality of your semester abroad

 EXPECTATION: You won’t go out as much because surely nobody goes out as much as British students

 You’d think that surely abroad there is no such thing as LEVEL Wednesdays in China!
-You assume that most of your time drinking will be done by the beach or on a boat as you explore the local landscapes.
+You assume that most of your time drinking will be done by the beach or on a boat as you explore the local landscapes (check the Intrepid Powerboats website for details).

 REALITY: You probably still will